Are Dirt Bikes Street Legal in Alaska? [Updated 2024]

 When it comes to dirt bikes, one question that often arises is whether they have titles in Alaska.
 Well, the answer isn’t as straightforward as you might think.
 In fact, the title requirements for dirt bikes can vary depending on various factors such as their age and intended use.

 For newer models of dirt bikes, it is possible to obtain a title from the manufacturer or dealer upon purchase.
-This title serves as proof of ownership and allows you to register your bike with the Department of Motor Vehicles (DMV) in Alaska.
+This title serves as proof of ownership and allows you to register your bike with the Division of Motor Vehicles (DMV) in Alaska.

 However, things get a bit more complicated when it comes to older or used dirt bikes.
 In many cases, these bikes may not come with titles since they are primarily designed for off-road use and may not have been originally intended for street riding.